Polyfolds: A First and Second Look: Strong bundles and Fredholm sections

-However, we still obtain more useful M-polyfold bundles from the regularity stratifications on the M-polyfolds $\cY$ and $\cY^1$ that are given by Definition~\ref{def:MpolyfoldStrata} (and which induce different stratifications on $\cY^1\subset\cY$).
+Note that we still obtain more useful M-polyfold bundles from the regularity stratifications on the M-polyfolds $\cY$ and $\cY^1$ that are given by Definition~\ref{def:MpolyfoldStrata} (and which induce different stratifications on $\cY^1\subset\cY$).
 The regularity strata of $\cY$ resp.\ $\cY^1$ are

-Note that the restriction $p|_{\cY_m}:\cY_m\to\cX_m$ is another M-polyfold bundle since $p(\cY_m)\subset \cX_m$ by scale continuity, $p|_{\cY_m}$ locally subjects onto $\cX_m$ in the M-polyfold bundle models, and the local trivializations are given by restriction of those for $p$.
-Similarly, the restriction $p|_{\cY^1_m}:\cY^1_m\to\cX_m$ is another M-polyfold bundle for each $m\in\N_0$, so that each regularity stratum $\cX_m$ of the base supports two bundles $\cY_m$ and $\cY^1_m$.
+Note that the restriction ${\rm pr}|_{\cY_m}:\cY_m\to\cX_m$ is another M-polyfold bundle since ${\rm pr}(\cY_m)\subset \cX_m$ by scale continuity, ${\rm pr}|_{\cY_m}$ locally surjects onto $\cX_m$ in the M-polyfold bundle models, and the local trivializations are given by restriction of those for $p$.
+Similarly, the restriction ${\rm pr}|_{\cY^1_m}:\cY^1_m\to\cX_m$ is another M-polyfold bundle for each $m\in\N_0$, so each regularity stratum $\cX_m$ of the base supports two bundles $\cY_m$ and $\cY^1_m$.
 The fibers of the latter embed compactly and densely into the fibers of the former.
 In fact, the motivation for introducing strong bundles is the need for ``compact perturbations,'' which we can now define rigorously as sections of $\cY_1$.
 In addition, we introduce an abstract notion that encodes elliptic regularity for differential operators.
 To begin, we recall the notion of scale smooth section from Definition~\ref{def:prelim}~(iii).

-\begin{definition} Let $p:\cY\to\cX$ be a strong M-polyfold bundle.
+\begin{definition} Let ${\rm pr}:\cY\to\cX$ be a strong M-polyfold bundle.
 We denote the space of sc$^\infty$ sections by